Thursday, March 26, 2015

 C&C Players Handbook with the same trade dress as CKG pictured above.
 CKG should look this nice.

-The over-all quality of my copy is poor for a finished product.
-Its pretty for a unique proof copy or a hero prop for a movie but as a production item meant to be used for reference over a number of years it's lacking.
+The overall quality of my copy is poor for a finished product.
+It's pretty for a unique proof copy or a hero prop for a movie but as a production item meant to be used for reference over several years, it's lacking.
 My copy of the book appears to have been produced with a laser printer for its interior and the exterior seems to be printed to adhesive vinyl that's been wrapped around cardboard to form the outer cover.
-Its plastic-like and the image has rubbed off revealing the white vinyl below.
-I guess that's ok for some people but its beyond the pale in my opinion for a book with a $39.99 price tag (the DMG was $15.00 in 1982 - that's about $34.50 in 2010 dollars (the year the CKG was first published) making the CKG about $5.50 more than the much better produced DMG - and if you want a PDF that costs about $20 extra - expensive for a PDF and should really be free for those who purchased the print version.
+It's plastic-like and the image has rubbed off revealing the white vinyl below.
+I guess that's ok for some people but it's beyond the pale in my opinion for a book with a $39.99 price tag (the DMG was $15.00 in 1982 - that's about $34.50 in 2010 dollars (the year the CKG was first published) making the CKG about $5.50 more than the much better produced DMG - and if you want a PDF that costs about $20 extra - expensive for a PDF and should really be free for those who purchased the print version.
 The interior copy is also unusually small and fuzzy.
-Its my understanding that this book has much more content than was originally intended and that the guys at Troll Lord wanted to keep a strict page count in order to keep the retail price down and that's why I'm guessing the type is so small.
+It's my understanding that this book has much more content than was originally intended and that the guys at Troll Lord wanted to keep a strict page count in order to keep the retail price down and that's why I'm guessing the type is so small.
 I would have paid more for something more legible.

 The following three posts will deal with the contents of each of the three parts of the book.